jrdnbradford/readMDTable/tests/testthat/_snaps/read_md_table.md

     Code
       read_md_table(input_string, show_col_types = FALSE)
-    Message
+    Condition
+      Warning:
-      !
-Row does not have same number of cells as header row: R1C1 R1C2 Condition
+      x Row 3 of the table does not have the same number of cells as the header row:
+        R1C1 R1C2
+      i Expected: 3 pipes, but found: 1 pipes.
       Warning:
       One or more parsing issues, call `problems()` on your data frame for details, e.g.: dat <- vroom(...)